Public-Tree-Map/public-tree-map/README.md

 To debug Geolocation related functionalities on iOS, use Safari Web Inspector following [these instructions](https://medium.com/better-programming/debugging-your-iphone-mobile-web-app-using-safari-development-tools-71240657c487).

 Additionally, Safari does not allow location service over HTTP.
 In order to debug and test on iOS, the website must be served over HTTPS.
-Follow steps and terminal commands are provided for using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in [VS Code](https://code.visualstudio.com/):
+The following steps and terminal commands are provided for using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in [VS Code](https://code.visualstudio.com/):

 - create private key and certificate